santanamic/oc-compralo/README.md

 #### 2- OpenCart Module Configuration

-On the ** Payment Methods ** page, click ** Edit ** to access the Compralo module.
+On the **Payment Methods** page, click **Edit** to access the Compralo module.
 The module page will be loaded with the configuration options below:

 ![OpenCart, install](https://raw.github.com/santanamic/oc-compralo/master/docs/_media/5.png "OpenCart, install")

-> Opções de configuração:
+> Configuration Options:

 **Payment Method Enabled:** Enable to use.
 Disable to turn off.